 FUNICULAR & CABLE CAR

 In 1900 the city government commissioned the Belgian engineer, Alphonse Roby, to construct a funicular.
 The 500 metres long line was opened in March 1905.
 It consisted of three stations, the lower on today’s Chonquadze street in the city, the Pantheon stop near the Mtatsminda Pantheon, and Mtatsminda, at the top of mountain.
-It was closed in 2000 following an accident, but reopened in 2012 after a comprehensive reconstruction project that renovated the stations and replaced the drive mechanism, rails, cars and safety equipment.
-A single ride is 2 Lari, but you also need to purchase a rechargeable card (valid also for Mtatsminda Park) which costs 2 Lari and is not refundable.
-Cars run every 10 minutes from 09:00 to 04:00.
+It was closed in 2000, but reopened in 2012 after a comprehensive reconstruction project that renovated the stations and replaced the drive mechanism, rails, cars and safety equipment.
+Cars run every 15 minutes from 09:00 to 04:00.
+Tbilisi's most exhilarating ride – along with the Mtatsminda funicular – is the cable car, new in 2012, which swings from the south end of Rike Park high over the Mtkvari River and Old Town up to Narikala Fortress.
+To ride it, you need a Metromoney card, available at the ticket offices if you don't have one.